tozny/js-sdk/README.md

 ```

 _Buffer_<br />
-Takes a file object and returns and ArrayBuffer containing the entire contents of the file.
-You will need to add a [TypeArray view on the ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) to get access to the contents.
+Takes a File object and returns an ArrayBuffer containing the entire contents of the file.
+You will need to add a [TypeArray view on the ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) to get access to the raw contents.

 ```js
 const file = await client.getFile(fileId)